Trademark Infringement: What You Need to Know—Whether Accusing or Accused

 2. Used in the Course of Trade

-The entity accused of infringement, whether an individual or a business, must have utilized the symbol to conduct business activities.
+The entity accused of infringement, whether an individual or a business, must have utilised the symbol to conduct business activities.
 This means that the mark should be used for professional reasons and not simply for personal uses.

 “Use” in the course of trade can include: